Lung Disease Claims: What You Need to Know

 Get a fast quote now by calling 1300 873 252

 Many superannuation funds provide TPD cover to their members.
-So when you are unable to work due to an injury, medical condition, or psychological illness, you may be able to make a Total and Permanent Disability (TPD) claim through your superannuation provider.
+So when you are unable to work due to an injury, medical condition, or psychological illness, you may be able to make a Total and Permanent Disability (TPD) claim through your superannuation fund.

 Many people are unaware they are entitled to a TPD benefit, usually paid in one TPD lump sum payment.
-If you have stopped working and need extra money, these funds can be vital to helping you get your life back on track after a challenging time.
-Ask our highly experienced TPD lawyers for your best legal strategy.
-Call Now: 1300 873 252
+If you have stopped working and need extra money, the insurance benefits available through super funds can be vital to helping you get your life back on track after a challenging time.

 To have a successful TPD claim, you do not need to prove that your illness or injury resulted from your regular job or workplace.